ArieKnoester/django-devsearch/README.md

 A course project introducing the basics of Django.
 UIkit and static elements were provided by the course.

 ## TODOs:
+- APIs
 - ~~Password reset.~~
-  - Need to figure out how to display form errors when using custom html templates for OOTB Django password reset views.
+  - ~~Need to figure out how to display form errors when using custom html templates for OOTB Django password reset views.~~
 - ~~Welcome email.~~
   - ~~While this is technically working using send_mail from django.core.mail.
 It's getting flagged as spam.
     Try using an EmailMessage object instead.